vikrantmehta123/iitm-pdsa-leet-code/Arrays, Lists, Stacks, Queues, Hashing/Questions.md

 ## 7. [Delete the Middle Node](https://leetcode.com/problems/delete-the-middle-node-of-a-linked-list/description/)
 ### 7.1 Using Iteration

-From our discussion above, we know how to reach the middle node.

-Since we know how to reach the middle node, can you find out a way to delete that node?
+We’ve already discussed how to find the middle node in a linked list, right?
+So, if we know how to reach the middle node, can we figure out how to delete it? 🤔

-- In a linked list, if we want to delete a node, we need to do the following:
+To delete a node in a linked list, here’s what we need to do:

-    - Stop at the node before.
+1. Stop at the node before the one we want to delete.
-    - Mark the node's next pointer as pointing to the next to next node. i.e. ```current.next = current.next.next```
+2. Redirect the pointer: Change the next pointer of the current node to skip the node we want to delete and point to the node after it.
+Essentially, ```current.next = current.next.next```.

-- Corner Cases:
+⚠️ Edge Cases:
-    - What if there is no node after the middle node?
-For instance, the linked list has only one node.
-    - In that case, we need to first check whether ```current.next.next``` pointer exists or not.
+What if the linked list has only one node?
+In this scenario, we need to handle cases where ```current.next.next``` doesn’t exist.

 - Time Complexity: $O(n)$

 #### Code:
 ```
 class Solution: